Often

-"Often" is a song by Canadian singer the Weeknd.
+"Often" is a song by the Canadian singer-songwriter the Weeknd.
 It was released on July 31, 2014, as the lead single from his second studio album, Beauty Behind the Madness (2015).
 The song contains a sample from "Ben Sana Vurgunum" by Turkish singer Nükhet Duru.

 "Often" peaked within the top 60 on the Billboard Hot 100 and the top 70 of the Canadian Hot 100.
 The song won two awards at the 2015 Much Music Video Awards, Video of the Year and Best Director.

+Background

+The Weeknd initially released "Often" exclusively on the streaming service SoundCloud on June 25, 2014.
+The song was officially released on Apple Music a month later, on July 31.

+Composition & lyrics

+According to the sheet music published by Songs Music Publishing at Musicnotes.com, "Often" is written in the key of G minor, and follows a tempo of 68 beats per minute.
+The Weeknd's vocal range spans from F4 to G5.

+The lyrics of the song primarily explore the theme of sex, with Stereogum saying that the Weeknd sings about "how good [he] is at fucking," but that he makes it sound like an "absolutely exhausting burden."

 Critical reception

 Justin Davis of Complex said that the Weeknd was "less dour and a little more excited on this song in comparison with most of the releases from his debut studio album, Kiss Land (2013), and "Often" turns him back to his more lyrical days with a stronger delivery."
 April Clare Welsh of NME stated the Weeknd "sounds like R Kelly on Viagra, spoiling a track that’s seductive enough on its own with lines like 'Baby I can make that pussy rain often.'"